-LIRIODENDRON... designed in 1897 by Baltimore architects Wyatt and Nolting, was the summer residence of Dr. Howard A. Kelly, one of the "Big Four" physicians of Johns Hopkins Hospital.
-It is listed on the National Register of Historic Places.
+Liriodendron... designed in 1897 by Baltimore architects Wyatt & Nolting, was the summer residence of Dr. Howard !.
+Kelly, one of the "Big Four" physicians of Johns Hopkins Hospital.
+The mansion is listed on the National Register of Historic Places.

-Liriodendron was opened in September 1981 as a center for Harford County history and cultural arts.
-It is a historic, cultural, educational and recreational facility
+Liriodendron was open in September 1981 as a center for Harford County historical and cultural arts.
+It is a historic, cultural, educational, and recreational facility.